redditdota/inhouse-bot/README.md

 * Players get a notification when their match starts
 * Moderators and Casters get notifications when any match starts
 * Managing of caster and moderator roles
+* Generates a lobby name and password
+* Prioritize highest mmr players when enough players to fill multiple lobbies
+* Ends the queue

 ## Setup
 You will need NodeJS and to install the following npm modules: